jmcleroy/f5backup/README.md

-Then in tower create a credential that uses this type as seen below this will be a ssh key pair that you have preshared with github in order to achieve push pull from inside of a playbook and is necessary on top of the keys needed to pull scm using tower instructions can be found here https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account
+Then in tower create a credential that uses this type as seen below this will be a ssh key pair that you have preshared with github in order to achieve push pull from inside of a playbook and is necessary on top of the keys needed to pull scm using tower instructions can be found here on how to add an ssh key if not already done so https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account

 ![credentials](credentials.png)